Top things to do in Kelantan Malaysia

 The Pintu Gerbang Kota Sultan Ismail Petra Arch was built to commemorate the declaration of Kota Bahru as a cultural city.

 Pasar Siti Khadijah (Central Market)

-Kelantanese women are entrepreneurs and the Pasar Siti Khadijah is a testament to how the womenfolk are active in the business.
+Kelantanese women are entrepreneurs, and the Pasar Siti Khadijah is a testament to womenfolk’s activities in business.
 This is a great place to shop and browse.
-Do go up to the upper level for a bird’s eye view of the colorful wet market.
+Go to the upper level for a bird’s eye view of the colorful wet market.

 Accommodation in Kelantan